 Enterprise Miramar Peninsula was set up under the Council’s business improvement district (BID) policy specially to work with the Council on projects like this that benefit the community.
 They have been working with the Council since 2016 on ways to improve Miramar Avenue, as part of furthering economic development for the area.

-Like the other eastern suburbs projects, we’re now wanting the wider community to get involved, consider the street layout options and help us refine plans.
+Like the other eastern suburbs projects, we’ve asked for feedback from the wider community, to consider the street layout options and help us refine plans.

 In 2016 – following community open days, discussions with local residents and online feedback – Councillors confirmed the routes and roads that would be used to develop better biking connections in the eastern suburbs.

 The routes in the east, including the coastal route to the city via Evans Bay Parade, are a key part of a planned citywide network and the city’s cycleways programme.

 The programme was independently reviewed by consultants Morrison Low at the request of the NZ Transport Agency, then reconfirmed by Councillors in August 2016.
 In December 2016, following the local body elections, the newly elected Council considered and again confirmed the cycleways programme.
 This included the roads and routes where changes are proposed.